oracle/terraform-provider-oci/website/docs/d/apigateway_deployment.html.markdown

 		* `request_policies` -
 			* `authorization` -
 				* `allowed_scope` - A user whose scope includes any of these access ranges is allowed on this route.
 Access ranges are case-sensitive.
 				* `type` - Indicates how authorization should be applied.
-For a type of ANY_OF, an "allowedScope" property must also be specfied.
+For a type of ANY_OF, an "allowedScope" property must also be specified.
 Otherwise, only a type is required.
 For a type of ANONYMOUS, an authenticated API must have the "isAnonymousAccessAllowed" property set to "true" in the authentication policy.
 			* `cors` -
 				* `allowed_headers` - The list of headers that will be allowed from the client via the Access-Control-Allow-Headers header. '*' will allow all headers.
 				* `allowed_methods` - The list of allowed HTTP methods that will be returned for the preflight OPTIONS request in the Access-Control-Allow-Methods header. '*' will allow all methods.